ljgarcia/bhx-temp-template/paper.md

 ## Where to find templates to submit to BioHackrXiv

-Our Word template is loosely inspired on the Lecture Notes in Computer Science (LNCS) templates [@LNCStemplate].
-We have also looked at the Journal of Open Source Software submission process [@JOSS17]; in particular, we offer a PDF generation from Markdown based on theirs.
+Our Word template is loosely inspired on the Lecture Notes in Computer Science (LNCS) templates [@lncs_springer_conference_nodate].
+We have also looked at the Journal of Open Source Software submission process [@joss_submitting_2017]; in particular, we offer a PDF generation from Markdown based on theirs.

 We provide a Word template and a Markdown template on our GitHub repository <TODO link to GitHub repo>.
 If you use the Word template, please export it or print it as PDF.
-If you use the Markdown template, you should use the generator tool [@generator].
-Please have a look to the instructions page for BioHackrXiv [@prins2020].
+If you use the Markdown template, you should use the generator tool [@joss_whedon_nodate].
+Please have a look to the instructions page for BioHackrXiv [@prins_submitting_2020].

 ## Tables, figures and so on